 Our team can provide you and your referring physician with a comprehensive, individualized treatment plan, a second opinion or advice on a particular problem related to cancer and aging.
 And, we can see you at either Jefferson University Hospital in Center City or Jefferson's Methodist Hospital in South Philadelphia – whichever location is more convenient for you.

 Providing Customized Cancer Care – and More – to Seniors

 Your treatment plan will will take into consideration your risks and potential for complications.
 We will share your treatment plan with your primary care physician and/or oncologist.
 A nurse will coordinate your team and help navigate you through the assessment and serves as a point of contact during your care.

-Our Center also offers you and referring physicians the opportunity to receive a second opinion or advice on a particular problem related to cancer and aging.
 If you plan on receiving your care closer to home, our physicians will work closely with your healthcare providers to deliver treatment in your own community.

 What Is a Comprehensive Geriatric Assessment?

 A comprehensive geriatric oncology assessment is done to identify possible problem areas related to the cancer and other issues related to aging.
 The goal is to determine a personalized and therapeutic treatment plan that is acceptable to you, ensuring your autonomy, dignity and quality of life.

 A comprehensive geriatric oncology assessment can be done in most instances in one day.
 Here is what to expect:

 - A geriatrician will carefully screen for other diseases and conditions such as cardiovascular problems, kidney disease, dementia, depression, anemia, diabetes, osteoporosis, malnutrition and others.